Start Printed Page 8536

 Start Supplemental Information

+The United States Grain Standards Act (USGSA) provides the Secretary of Agriculture with the authority to charge and collect reasonable fees to cover the costs of performing official services and the costs associated with managing the program.
 The regulations require that Federal Grain Inspection Service (FGIS) annually review the national tonnage fees, local tonnage fees, and fees for service.
-After calculating the tonnage fees according to the regulatory formula in 7 CFR 800.71(b)(1), FGIS then reviews the amount of funds in the operating reserve at the end of the fiscal year (FY2018 in this case) to ensure that it has 41/2 months of operating expenses as required by section 800.71(b)(2) of the regulations.
+After calculating the tonnage fees according to the regulatory formula in 7 CFR 800.71(b)(1), FGIS then reviews the amount of funds in the operating reserve at the end of the fiscal year (FY2019 in this case) to ensure that it has 41/2 months of operating expenses as required by section 800.71(b)(2) of the regulations.
 If the operating reserve has more, or less than 41/2 months of operating expenses, then FGIS must adjust all Schedule A fees.
 For each $1,000,000, rounded down, that the operating reserve varies from the target of 41/2 months, FGIS will adjust all Schedule A fees by 2 percent.
 If the operating reserve exceeds the target, all Schedule A fees will be reduced.
 If the operating reserve does not meet the target, all Schedule A fees will be increased.
 The maximum annual increase or decrease in fees is 5 percent (7 CFR 800.71(b)(2)(i)-(ii)).

 National tonnage fee.
 The national tonnage fee is the national program administrative costs for the previous fiscal year divided by the average yearly tons of export grain officially inspected and/or weighed by delegated States and designated agencies, excluding land carrier shipments to Canada and Mexico, and outbound grain officially inspected and/or weighed by FGIS during the previous 5 fiscal years.